 In November of 2017, a few co-workers and I moved to the Developer Relations team at Adobe.
 We work to improve Adobe's development ecosystem, both externally and internally.
 In this role, I have been personally focussed on increasing collaboration across teams, departments and organizations by influencing the environment we work in: by promoting open source, helping nurture open development projects and practices internally, and influencing the developer experience of Adobe's nascent platform offerings to push adoption forward.

-I've worked with a variety of tech stacks and have familiarity in different areas including:
+I've worked with a variety of technologies and have familiarity in different areas including:

 I'm a member of the World Wide Web Consortium, and have been involved in developing mobile device related standards as part of the Device API and Web Platform working groups.